-Brock Larson first began drawing at a very early age under the guidance of his father, Jeffrey Larson.
-He started his training in high-school with Charles Bargue copies and cast drawings before moving to Minneapolis to pursue a formal classical education at The Atelier Program of Fine Art, where he studied full-time for five years.
-In his final year of school, Brock began teaching part-time classes in which he continued before moving to his hometown area of Duluth, MN, to help his father establish and to co-direct at the Great Lakes Academy of Fine Art.
-Recent honors include: Two ARC scholarships, an ARC salon finalist award, and he was selected as the annual Minnesota State Bar Association's presidential portrait painter.
-Brock’s work is represented through Collins gallery in Cape Cod, MA, as well as at his GLAFA studio, Duluth.
+Brock Larson first began drawing at a very early age under the guidance of his father, Jeffrey Larson, as well as his grandfather, Marvin Espe.
+He started his approach to academic practice in high school with Charles Bargue plates, master copies, and cast drawings before moving to Minneapolis to pursue a formal education at the Atelier Program of Fine Art.
+He studied full-time in the Twin Cities for five years alongside attending workshops.
+In his final year of school, Brock began teaching evening classes for two years prior to moving back to his hometown area of Duluth, to help his father establish a similar studio training program, the Great Lakes Academy of Fine Art.
+Together, they spent two years researching and designing the curriculum before eighteen months of renovating an old catholic church into an ideal studio setting for students.
+Here, they currently instruct the full-time program and teach workshops.